npatel111/dating-site-react-redux/README.md

 Uses Rails API backend with React/Redux frontend.

 Still to do:

-- If logged in should only show you your matches.
-Currently shows you everyone - done
-- If logged in - show details should be my account button, should show that information, allow edits
+- Should My account/show details page be on a different page?
 1. Be able to crop pictures properly using Cloudinary
 2. Match users randomly but keep in mind location and maybe age?
 3. Match multiple genders
 4. Adding user should log you in automatically
 5. Tests
-6. Refresh seems to log you out?
+6. NEXT - Refresh seems to log you out?
 Although token is still in localStorage
 7. Get rid of Textinput file.
 - In new user form placeholder should go away on typing

+DONE
+- If logged in should only show you your matches.
+Currently shows you everyone - done
+- If logged in - show details should be my account button, should show that information, allow edits